-As at December 31, 2022, undeveloped reserves represented approximately 66% of the Corporation's total proved reserves and approximately 73% of the Corporation's total proved plus probable reserves.
+As at December 31, 2023, undeveloped reserves represented approximately 68% of the Corporation's total proved reserves and approximately 73% of the Corporation's total proved plus probable reserves.
 Birchcliff is focused on developing these undeveloped reserves in its core areas of Pouce Coupe and Gordondale where the vast majority of the undeveloped reserves are assigned and available processing capacity exists and future processing capacity expansions are forecast to take place.
-In the Deloitte Report, Deloitte forecast that 37 net wells and 64 net wells would be drilled in 2023 and 2024, respectively, in the proved category.
-In the proved plus probable category, Deloitte forecast that 42 net wells and 66.5 net wells would be drilled in 2023 and 2024, respectively.
-The Corporation's 2023 capital program contemplates the drilling of 23 (23.0 net) horizontal wells and the bringing on production of 32 (32.0 net) wells in 2023.
-Birchcliff anticipates that drilling activities in 2023 and 2024 will utilize available capacity at the Pouce Coupe Gas Plant (currently 340 MMcf/d) and the AltaGas Facility (currently 125 MMcf/d), as well as capacity as it becomes available from third-party processors.
+In the Deloitte Report, Deloitte forecast that 37 net wells and 89 net wells would be drilled in 2024 and 2025, respectively, in the proved category.
+In the proved plus probable category, Deloitte forecast that 38 net wells and 93 net wells would be drilled in 2024 and 2025, respectively.
+The Corporation's 2024 capital program contemplates the drilling of 24 (24.0 net) horizontal wells and the bringing on production of 29 (29.0 net) wells in 2024.
+Birchcliff anticipates that drilling activities in 2024 and 2025 will utilize available capacity at the Pouce Coupe Gas Plant (currently 340 MMcf/d) and the AltaGas Facility (currently 125 MMcf/d), as well as capacity as it becomes available from third-party processors.
 The Deloitte Report assumes that Birchcliff will continue to develop its proved undeveloped reserves on the Montney/Doig Resource Play over the ensuing years as Deloitte has forecast that the processing capacity at the Pouce Coupe Gas Plant will be expanded to 660 MMcf/d.

 Given the Corporation's large, contiguous and concentrated land base, significant inventory of potential future drilling locations, required timing of facility and infrastructure construction and the executional pace of the Corporation's drilling programs, the timing of the development of a portion of the Corporation's proved undeveloped and probable undeveloped reserves extends past two years.
-Approximately 22% of the proved undeveloped locations are forecast to be drilled within the next two years.
+Approximately 26% of the proved undeveloped locations are forecast to be drilled within the next two years.
 The remainder of the proved undeveloped locations are forecast to be drilled in the next five years with the addition of the forecast expansion of the Pouce Coupe Gas Plant and the ongoing resource play development in Pouce Coupe and Gordondale.
-Approximately 3% of the probable undeveloped locations are forecast to be drilled in the next to be drilled in the next eight years with the addition of the forecast two years.
-The remainder of the probable undeveloped locations are forecast to be drilled in the next five years to be drilled within the next two years.
-The remainder of the probable undeveloped locations are forecast to be drilled in the next eight years with the addition of the forecast expansion of the Pouce Coupe Gas Plant and the ongoing resource play development in Pouce Coupe and Gordondale.
+Approximately 2% of the probable undeveloped locations are forecast to be drilled in the next eight years with the addition of the forecast expansion of the Pouce Coupe Gas Plant and the ongoing resource play development in Pouce Coupe and Gordondale.
 All of the Corporation's proved and probable undeveloped reserves are forecast to be drilled in the time frames recommended by the COGE Handbook.

 The pace of development of the Corporation's proved and probable undeveloped reserves is influenced by many factors, including the outcomes of the yearly drilling and reservoir evaluations, the price for oil and natural gas and a variety of economic factors and conditions.
-There are a number of factors that could result in delayed or cancelled development, including: (i) changing economic conditions (due to pricing, operating and capital expenditure fluctuations); (ii) changing technical conditions (including production anomalies, such as water breakthrough or accelerated depletion); (iii) multi-zone developments (for instance, a prospective formation completion may be delayed until the initial completion is no longer economic); (iv) a larger development program may need to be spread out over several years to optimize capital allocation and facility utilization; and (v) surface access issues (including those relating to land owners, weather conditions and regulatory approvals).
+There are a number of factors that could result in delayed or cancelled development, including: (i) changing economic conditions (due to pricing, operating and capital expenditure fluctuations); (ii) changing technical conditions (including production anomalies, such as water breakthrough or accelerated depletion); (iii) multi-zone developments (for instance, a prospective formation completion may be delayed until the initial completion is no longer economic); (iv) a larger development program may need to be spread out over several years to optimize capital allocation and facility utilization; and (v) surface access issues (including those relating to landowners, weather conditions and regulatory approvals).
 See "Statement of Reserves Data and Other Oil and Gas Information - Additional Information Relating to Reserves Data - Significant Factors or Uncertainties Affecting Reserves Data".